 - suffered interruption or interference to their business operations as a result of the COVID-19 pandemic; and

 - have not previously been indemnified by IAL in respect of a claim for COVID-19 business interruption losses.

 Register your interest

-Class Members are encouraged to register their interest in the IAL BII Scheme by clicking the “REGISTER YOUR INTEREST” button below, even if you’ve lodged a claim on your CGU policy and it has been denied, or have been advised not to make a claim on your policy.
+Class Members are encouraged to register their interest by clicking the “REGISTER YOUR INTEREST” button below, even if you’ve lodged a claim on your CGU policy and it has been denied, or have been advised not to make a claim on your policy.

 Am I Class Member in the IAL BII class action?

 Please review your insurance documents to work out if you are a Class Member in this litigation.
 These documents will include a policy schedule, and a policy wording or Product Disclosure Statement (PDS).